iamdianahello/py101_request/README.md

 ## Server 200 status checker
 for os: all

-Script cheks your server status once a minute.
+Script checks your server status once a minute.
 In a case status != 200 you will get panic sms message to your phone

 ### Installing